timtsarenko/gallery/README.md

 3. Player object collision against walls and other objects

 4. Imported 3D objects successfully loaded

+#Next Release
+##v0.1-alpha.3

+The implementations (in order of priority) for the next release will be:

+1. Sub-menu for controls and credits sections

+2. Allow control re-mapping and sensitivity adjustment

+3. Import "missing" 3D elements for sample scene (Molding, lights, frames)

 # Structure
 App structure is as follows: